 This is a ruby or garnet "pin" jewel, usually D-shaped when viewed end-on.
 A typical watch has one impulse jewel, which is located on the roller-table of the balance.
 As the balance turns, the impulse jewel oscillates back and forth, contacting the pallet-fork on each swing.
 This unlocks the pallet, allowing the escape wheel to advance one tooth, thus regulating the escapement of the watch.
 The roller-jewel is the single point of contact between the balance and the rest of the gear train.
 On vintage watches, the impulse jewel is held in place with melted shellac.

-The following are typical placements of jewels in various watch grades.
+The following are typical placements of jewels in Americal pocket watches:

 - 7 jewel: 1 impulse jewel, 2 pallet jewels, 2 balance staff hole-jewels, 2 balance staff cap-jewels.

-- 15 jewel: add 2 jewels each for 3rd and 4th wheels
+- 15 jewel: like a 9-jewel, plus 2 hole jewels on each of 3rd wheel, 4th wheel, and pallet.

-Auto-winding watches can add 2 - 4 (or more) jewels in the winding mechanism.
-Complicated movements may have additional jewels as needed for the various complications (calendar, moon-phase, repeaters, etc).
-Prior to WWII, a 15-jewel Swiss watch was considered "fully jeweled."
-Post-WWII, a fully-jeweled watch was defined as having 17-jewels.
+Not every watch will follow this pattern as there were variations across different makers.
+Complicated movements (e.g. chronographs, repeaters, etc) may have additional jewels as needed for the various complications.
+Prior to WWII, a 15-jewel watch was considered "fully jeweled."
+Post-WWII, a fully-jeweled watch was more often defined as having at least 17-jewels.

 Keeping up Appearances:

-Some watches were jeweled asymmetrically... there would be a jewel on the visible side of the watch movement but only a brass bushing on the other non-visible side of the watch (see photo below).
-There are many Waltham and Elgin watches which have jewels visible on the 3rd, 4th and escape wheels, but when you remove the dial there are only bushings on the other side.
-Clearly this was done to make the watch appear that it had a higher jewel count than it actually had.
+Some watches were jeweled asymmetrically; there would be a jewel on the visible side of the watch movement but only a brass bushing on the other non-visible side of the watch (see photo below).
+There are many 11-jewel Waltham and Elgin watches which have jewels visible on the 3rd, 4th and escape wheels, but when you remove the dial there are only bushings on the other side.
+Clearly this was done to make the watch appear to have a higher jewel count than it actually had.